misslivirose/basic-unity-vr/03_getting_started.md

 [Video walkthrough for installing Unity3D on Ubuntu](https://www.youtube.com/watch?v=mBEU41LY5FQ)

-## Licensing Information
+# Licensing Information
 When you install & run Unity for the first time, you'll be presented with a licensing screen with two options: activate Unity 5 Professional Edition or Personal Edition.
 Everything that we show you in this tutorial is done using Unity Personal Edition, which is really enough to get you started in the beginning.

 [Feature Overview for Unity Versions](http://unity3d.com/unity/licenses)

 [Recreating Unity Pro features in Unity Free - for Unity 4](http://www.gamasutra.com/blogs/AlexJordan/20140224/211490/Recreating_Unity_Pro_Features_in_Unity_Free.php)

-## Sign In
+# Sign In

-Once you've activated Unity, you'll be prompted to sign in with your Unity account.If you haven't already created an account, you'll have the ability to create one within the application.
+Once you've activated Unity, you'll be prompted to sign in with your Unity account.
+If you haven't already created an account, you'll have the ability to create one within the application.